-The Sarkar’s House was bedecked with colorful lights, festoons and flowers on the eve of Gajja’s wedding day.
-A grand pandal was erected on the terrace of the house where the guests were to be fed and a live band was also hired to play music.
+The Sarkar’s House was decorated with colorful lights, festoons and flowers on the eve of Gajja’s wedding day.
+A grand pandal was erected on the terrace of the house where the guests were fed and a live band was hired to play music.
 Relatives and friends assembled from everywhere to participate in the joyous occasion and bless the couple.
 Indubala blushed and smiled demurely as his sister-in -laws and brother-in- laws joked and made mischief with her and Gajja .

-Soudamini and Alokananda Gajja’s sisters were both married;settled in life and busy raising and looking after their respective families.
+Soudamini and Alokananda Gajja’s sisters were married, settled in life and busy looking after their respective families.
 Dinanath had shifted with his family to their newly constructed house at Belgachia and soon Prananath followed suit by relocating to Kalyani.
 Only Gopal Gobinda continued to live in their ancestral home with his family and parents.
-They had a large drawing room in which at one corner was a divan bed.
-After returning from office every evening Gajja would freshen up, change into his pyjamas and kurta; collapse on the bed lazing till he had to get up for his dinner and finally retire to his bedroom for the night.
-In- between this period his wife would serve him tea and snacks as he leafed through the daily newspaper lying on his tummy with a takia (dumpy pillow) clutched between his arms.
-He would eventually turn around and lie on his side to watch television for some-while or just doze off to sleep.
+They had a large drawing room with a divan bed at one corner.
+After returning from office every evening Gajja freshened up, changed into his pyjamas and kurta; collapsed on the bed lazing till he had to get up for dinner and finally retire to his bedroom for the night.
+In- between this period his wife served him tea and snacks as he leafed through the daily newspaper lying on his tummy with a takia (dumpy pillow) clutched between his arms.
+He eventually turned around and laid on his side to watch television for sometime or just dozed off to sleep.
 This formed his daily routine.
 In the morning he occasionally ventured out to the local bazaar to buy vegetables and other edibles .Then with utmost reluctance and displeasure he bathed and got ready for office.

-After his superannuation from work he was seldom found outside his house.
+After his superannuation from work he seldom went outside his house.
 Indubala supervised over all his official dealings like going to the bank and post office.
-Only in rare occasions like attending a close relative’s wedding was he persuaded to set foot beyond his own periphery.
-He would panic and fall sick many times before the specific day of the journey.
+Only in rare occasions like attending a close relative’s wedding he was persuaded to set foot beyond his own periphery.
+He panicked and fell sick many times before the specific day of the journey.
 In his tension he frequently invaded the toilet.
-Sitting amidst hordes of people, reveling time was an act which neither amused nor excited him.
-With each proceeding day his outings which were already rare declined further making him a willing recluse at home.
+Sitting amidst hordes of people, reveling time was an act that neither amused nor excited him.
+With each proceeding day his rare outings further declined making him a willing recluse at home.

-During the festive season when his sisters came visiting they would sit around him and chat.Their discussions mainly revolved around their health and the diseases they suffered.
-Gajja as always complained about his failing health and pronounced each disease he suffered as if they were all ornaments, or medals that as appendages he held in his body.
+During the festive season when his sisters came visiting they sat around him and talked .Their conversations mainly revolved around their health and the diseases they suffered.
+Gajja always complained about his failing health and mentioned each disease he suffered like ornaments, or medals that as appendages he held in his body.
 His sisters listened to him sympathetically and then recounted their own sicknesses and agonies.
-Meanwhile their children would listen to their parent’s complaints and make fun of their morbid fascination for illness.
+Meanwhile their children listened to their parents’ complaints and made fun of their morbid fascination for illness.

 Routine monthly check-ups to the doctor was the only outing Gajja looked forward to eagerly.

 ” Tell me Mr. Sarkar, how do you feel today?” the doctor asked as a procedure .

-Gajja in great details would recall his discomforts mentioning every twinge he suffered in his chest, stomach or back; every pain he felt in his joints and toes.
+Gajja in great details recalled his discomforts mentioning every twinge he suffered in his chest, stomach or back; every pain he felt in his joints and toes.
 He followed all the instructions that the doctor gave in terms of tests or medicines but would cleverly evade the physical activities he was prescribed.

 He was habituated to a peaceful and comfortable existence and any foreseen disruption of his interests would irk his displeasure.

 ” I am not feeling well.
 I won’t last this season.” was a common phrase he mouthed often.
 He sought attention by such utterances and his need for it grew acute with time.
-He began to loathe the presence of outsiders at home which made him feel uncomfortable as it broke the rhythm of his phlegmatic existence.
-Even when his married daughters came visiting with their children he would get fretful after sometime and crop up with various excuses of fatigue and exhaustion thereby gradually alienating all.It wasn’t that he didn’t love his grandchildren but his need for peace, space and solitude was such that all other things became secondary.
-His wife and servant’s presence at every beck and call; his daily cups of tea and snacks ; his oil massage before his bath ; his timely lunch prepared according to his tastes, thereafter his bowl of fruit salad followed by dinner made him a man of extravagance in his small world and anything that disrupted it wasn’t welcomed for long.
+He loathed the presence of outsiders at home since they made him uncomfortable because it broke the rhythm of his sedate existence.
+Even when his married daughters came visiting with their children he got fretful after sometime and cropped up with various excuses of fatigue and exhaustion thereby gradually alienating all.
+He loved his grandchildren but his need for peace, space and solitude was such that all other things became secondary.
+His wife and servant’s presence at every beck and call; his daily cups of tea and snacks ; his oil massage before his bath ; his timely lunch prepared according to his tastes, thereafter his bowl of fruit salad followed by dinner made him a man of extravagance in his small world and anything that upset it wasn’t welcomed for long.

 All said and done; Gajja lived a long life.
-His son, Gautam had tried to cure his father’s obsession for illness by diverting his interests elsewhere.
-In his youth , Gajja had written a couple of short stories and articles for his office magazine which were quite commendable.
-He tried to harness his father’s latent talent and potential by praising him.
+His son, Gautam tried to cure his father’s obsession for illness by diverting his interests elsewhere.
+In his youth , Gajja had written a couple of short stories and articles for his office magazine that were quite commendable.
+Gautam tried to harness his father’s latent talent and potential by praising him.
 Once when Gautam’s father-in-law had come to visit them Gajja had narrated at length certain incidents which occurred in his childhood and youth.
 They were interesting.

 ” Sarkar Babu, please write about all these things in a diary so that your grandchildren can enjoy them later in life and remember you fondly” he had argued.